Asked about Kretinsky, Sainsbury's says talks to all major shareholders

 Vesa Equity Investment is Kretinsky’s vehicle.

-The stakebuilding fuelled bid speculation but Roberts noted that Vesa has expressed support for the board's plans and strategy.
-L8N2M657IL8N2M71VS
+The stakebuilding fuelled bid speculation but Roberts noted that Vesa has expressed support for the board’s plans and strategy.
+(Reporting by James Davey; Editing by Kate Holton)

 Our Standards: The Thomson Reuters Trust Principles.